 To transfer your trip to another date, the above cancellation fees will apply.

-Trip Cancellation and trip minimums
+Trip Cancellation and Trip Minimums

 - Guests may select another departure date for an equivalent trip at no additional charge.

-- AFC will operate the trip for an additional charge per guest, based on the number of guests signed up 30 days prior to the departure date of the trip
+- AFC will operate the trip for an additional charge per guest, based on the number of guests signed up 30 days prior to the departure date of the trip.

-AFC reserves the right to revise or cancel all or a portion of a trip for force majeure (e.g. terrorism, war, fire, flood, or other natural disaster) or any other circumstances beyond our control.
+AFC reserves the right to revise or cancel all or a portion of a trip for force majeure (e.g., terrorism, war, fire, flood, or other natural disaster) or any other circumstances beyond our control.
 If a trip is cancelled due to force majeure, AFC will strive to offer an alternative trip for the same departure and return dates with an itinerary that offers experiences similar to the original trip.
 If AFC offers an alternative trip in place of the original trip, guests may join the alternative trip or select another departure date for the original trip at no additional charge.

 If a guest cancels altogether, cancellation fees will apply as outlined above.
 If AFC’s cancellation occurs and AFC offers no alternative trip, full or partial refunds will be at AFC’s sole discretion.

 Most participants complete the challenge they undertake.
-However, if you must cut your challenge short due to illness or for any other reason, we are sorry, but there is no refund of National Park fees, flights, accommodations, and challenge costs.
+However, if you must cut your challenge short due to illness or for any other reason, we are sorry, but there is no refund of National Park fees, flights, accommodations, or challenge costs.

 top of page